 What else do I need to stay in compliance when I cross state lines?

 The IRP is one of a few tax permits that you may be required to get.
 The IFTA is another tax permit very similar to the IRP.
 The International Fuel Tax Agreement is another agreement between the states and Canada.
 However, instead of dealing with only the jurisdictions you drive in, it covers all of the jurisdictions in the agreement.
 This helps underserved jurisdictions that don’t see a lot of traffic.
 It is a separate tax permit, which means if you need one, you’ll likely need both.

 The Heavy Vehicle Use Tax, HVUT, or Form 2290 as it’s commonly known, is another.
 This applies to all vehicles with a gross weight that exceeds 55,000 pounds.
 This tax permit helps maintain roads from the wear and tear of the increased size of these types of vehicles.

 These three tax permits are the most common, but there are others.
 They’re all relatively easy to get with IRP registration services.
 We can help you identify what permits you’ll need as well as direct you to any authorities you need to get in contact with to maintain compliance.
 Call today to make your trips easier tomorrow.

 How do I register with the IRP?

 Registration is easy with IRP registration Services.
 All you have to do is fill in your vehicle and company information and we’ll take care of the rest.
-No more calculating costs, or rifling through tax codes.
-We got everything you need with live agents to support you through every step of the process.
+No more calculating costs or rifling through tax codes.
+We have everything you need with live agents to support you through every step of the process.
 They can easily get you registered and let you know what other permits your truck may need.
 Just submit your company information on our HOME PAGE and information about your vehicle, and we’ll handle all of the legwork.
 To apply to any of these tax permits you’ll need a valid DOT Number.
 Or you can call today at (888) 202-4927 and one of our tax permit experts can help you today.